Friday, 23 October 2015

 Image: Naija News Agency

 I always use every opportunity to learn from life.
-Some of the lessons are easy to swallow but others are just bitter pills.
+Some lessons are easy to swallow but others are just bitter pills.

 Take my house issue for example.